 The point of an elbow.
 Its pale, soft skin yet sharp stab structure.
 He massaged my back in between my shoulders with it.
 My life’s work hardened in the eternal knot he couldn’t completely knead out.
 He tried.
 Until he didn’t.

 I wake up.
 My head pounds.
-I touch the bump and it hurts even more.
+I touch the bump, and it hurts even more.
 I can’t see at first, but my eyes adjust.
 I’m under a tree.
 I don’t see a human-sized mouth with no body or face anywhere near me.
-I see only a field of white and red flowers.
+Only a field of white and red flowers.
 I put my hand over my heart and find a silver heart locket.
 I caress it; the embossed rose calms my fingertips.
 I open it.
 A tiny bundle of hair is tied inside with a tiny piece of amethyst.
 I close the pendant.
 Shift from my ass to my knees, then to my feet.
 I hold onto the tree for support.
 I breathe in the fresh air, then hold it in, then exhale.
 I taste the sunshine on my lips.
 The rays somehow citrusy.
 My heart thumps in my chest as I recall the giant jaws of pain chasing me in the pit.
-I see the river of blood and the mile-high flower it begot from the chasm in the pit.
+The river of blood and the mile-high flower it begot from the chasm in the pit taunt me from the distance.
 I weep.

 What a horrid nightmare.

 But it’s over.
 I think.
 I hope.
 But I won’t know until the days and nights pass me long enough to forget the chase, forget the pain, forget the knots in my back that keep growing and growing.